RIKEN-RCCS/lens3/v1/doc/api-conf-yaml.md

 * __trusted_proxies__ is host names of the proxies.
 The ip-addresses of them are checked when Lens3 receives a request.

 * __base_path__ is a base-URL.
-It is used when a proxy drops paths.
+It is a path that a proxy drops.
 It can be "".
 Do not add a trailing slash.
+A path shall usually include non-alphanumeric characters to avoid confusion with bucket names, when a single server co-hosts both S3 and Lens3-Api.

 * __claim_uid_map__ is one of "id", "email-name", "map".
-It specifies a mapping of a claim (an X-REMOTE-USER) to an uid.  "id" means unchanged, "email-name" takes a name part of an email (before "@"), and "map" is a mapping which is defined in the configuration.
+It specifies a mapping of a claim (an X-REMOTE-USER) to an uid.  "id" means unchanged, "email-name" takes the name part of an email (that is, before "@"), and "map" is a mapping which is defined by user registration.

 * __probe_access_timeout__: is a tolerance when Lens3-Api accesses a
   Mux.